 Coronary steal syndrome usually occurs when a patient is taking certain types of vasodilator drugs, such as:

 Risk factors for developing atherosclerotic plaques are categorized as either modifiable or nonmodifiable.
 Non-modifiable risk factors include:

 Modifiable risk factors include:

-- Habit of cigarette smoking
+- Cigarette smoking

-- Diabetes Mellitus
+- Diabetes mellitus

 Less common causes include: